iliachry/iliachry.github.io/index.md

 ## About Me

 I'm a **Co-Founder & CEO/CTO of Metatopia**, Greece's first Metaverse Studio, where we're building the future one voxel at a time.
-When I'm not busy convincing people that XR isn't just fancy gaming, I'm a **3D Developer at National Technical University of Athens**, a **Lecturer at Mediterranean College - University of Derby** and a **PhD candidate at University of Thessaly** who's still trying to explain my research to my parents.
+When I'm not busy convincing people that XR isn't just fancy gaming, I'm a **Full-Stack Developer at National Technical University of Athens**, a **Lecturer at Mediterranean College - University of Derby** and a **PhD candidate at University of Thessaly** who's still trying to explain his research to his parents.

 My journey started at **Aristotle University of Thessaloniki** (MEng Electrical & Computer Engineering), took a detour through **Imperial College London** (MSc in Communications & Signal Processing), had a brief but educational stint as a PhD candidate at **University of Cyprus** (turns out academic chemistry matters more than actual chemistry), and somehow landed me in the wonderful world of making technology.